March 19, 2022

 They are dedicated to helping others succeed through effective communication, teaching, and encouragement.
-Let’s take a look at 12 tips and best practices that make a great sales coach.
+Let’s take a look at 13 tips and best practices that make an effective sales coach.

 Creating and following a formal process will help your sales managers and reps be more consistent.
 This method should be proven and repeatable.
 Research by Sandler Training showed that more successful sales teams were 1.4 times more likely to use a formal sales process that involved metrics.

 Good coaches are well-organized and maintain a consistent session schedule.
 The first few sessions may be closer together, as both student and teacher are getting used to everything.
-Meeting every two weeks is often recommended, as it gives the rep to apply what they’ve learned.
+Meeting every two weeks is often recommended, as it gives the sales representative time to apply what they’ve learned.
 It also gives the teacher time to observe and compile feedback.

 Although it can be tempting to tack a meeting onto your session for efficiency’s sake, don’t.
 It can be a distraction from coaching.
-First, you don’t want to overwhelm the rep. Give them time to process what’s been taught.
+First, you don’t want to overwhelm your sales representative.
+Give them time to process what’s been taught.
 This will also let the salesperson know that you value his or her time and are focused on teaching them.

 The only way people can grow is if they are challenged.
 Don’t be afraid to take your team members out of their comfort zone; it’ll only help them in the long run.
-Give them a new sales strategy to try, up their quota once they reach a certain point or something else that will require some critical thinking and hard work.
+Give them a new sales strategy to try, up their quota once they reach a certain point, or start something else that will require some critical thinking and hard work on their part.

 Don’t forget to take notes during each session to document what’s been said and agreed upon.
 Afterward, your brains probably won’t remember everything that happened.
 Both teacher and student should do this, so they can go back to their notes for reference.